-The principal aim of the youth justice system is to prevent crime by children and young people.
+The main aim of the youth justice system is to prevent crime by children and young people.
 The Youth Offending Team (YOT) has a key role in making our communities safe.

-Stockton-on-Tees Youth Offending Team is a multi-agency service that incorporates staff from Stockton Council (Social Care and Education Services), Cleveland Police, the Probation Service and local health services.
-We often work in partnership with other services such as criminal courts.
+Stockton-on-Tees YOT is a multi-agency service that includes staff from the Council (Social Care and Education), Police, the Probation Service and local health services including CAMHS.

 We deliver a range of services which are designed to:

 - Help children and young people to stay out of the criminal justice system

 - Keep children and young people safe